 As our dental care and nutrition have improved, there is less and less room for wisdom teeth.
 The average adult has thirty-two teeth by age eighteen: sixteen teeth on the top and sixteen teeth on the bottom.
 Each tooth in the mouth has a specific name and function, however, there is rarely room to accommodate wisdom teeth (third molars).
 When wisdom teeth attempt to erupt through the gum tissue it can result in immense pain and discomfort.

 At Hunter Oral and Maxillofacial Surgery Centre, we will always assess the condition of your mouth before making any recommendations for treatment.
-In your consultation with Dr Wilson or A/Prof Hoffman, your doctor will listen to your concerns, examine the position of your wisdom teeth in-depth by taking x-rays and keep you informed of their findings and recommendations.
+In your consultation with Dr Wilson, Gupta, or Prof Hoffman your doctor will listen to your concerns, examine the position of your wisdom teeth in-depth by taking x-rays and keep you informed of their findings and recommendations.

 Your safety is our first priority…